steveloughran/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3a_committer.md

 In the latter example, consider a job with the final directory `/results/latest`

-1. The intermediate directory for the task 01 attempt 01 of job `job_400_1` would be
+ The intermediate directory for the task 01 attempt 01 of job `job_400_1` would be

     /results/latest/__magic/job_400_1/_task_01_01

 This would be returned as the temp directory.

-1. When a client attempted to create the file `/results/latest/__magic/job_400_1/task_01_01/latest.orc.lzo` , the S3A FS would initiate a multipart request with the final destination of `/results/latest/latest.orc.lzo`.
+When a client attempted to create the file `/results/latest/__magic/job_400_1/task_01_01/latest.orc.lzo` , the S3A FS would initiate a multipart request with the final destination of `/results/latest/latest.orc.lzo`.

-1. As data was written to the output stream, it would be incrementally uploaded as individual multipart PUT opreations
+ As data was written to the output stream, it would be incrementally uploaded as individual multipart PUT operations

-1. On `close()`, summary data would be written to the file `/results/latest/__magic/job400_1/task_01_01/latest.orc.lzo.pending`.
+ On `close()`, summary data would be written to the file `/results/latest/__magic/job400_1/task_01_01/latest.orc.lzo.pending`.
 This would contain the upload ID and all the parts and etags of uploaded data.

-1. The task commit operation would do nothing.
+#### Task commit

+The information needed to commit a task is moved from the task attempt to the job attempt.

-1. The job commit operation would identify all `__magic_` directories under the destination directory.
+1. The task commit operation lists all `.pending` files in its attempt directory.

-1. Those directories of successful task attempts would have their contents read, and for each file with summary data, the multipart upload completed.

-1. Those associated with failed/incomplete task attempts would have the summary data of their written parts used to manage the abort of the associated multipart puts and the pending data.

-It should also be possible to support a full directory tree of generated data.
-Paths would just be created under the temporary directory to match that of the final data; `/results/latest/__magic/job_400/task_01_01/2017/2017-01-01.orc.lzo.pending` would be mapped to a final path of `/results/latest/2017/2017-01-01.orc.lzo`.

-Why have a new suffix, `.pending` rather than just use the original filename?

-1. This avoids anything getting confused between the commit data and the actual data.
-1. It guarantees that any attempt to query or read the path written to will raise a `FileNotFoundException` immediately (assuming this is what we want).
-1. If any actual files somehow end up in the directory (e.g through a rename) then they can be identified. (maybe the task committer should check for that and signal a problem)
+1. The contents are loaded into a list of single pending uploads.
+1. These are merged into to a single `Pendingset` structure.
+1. Which is saved to a `.pendingset` file in the job attempt directory.
+1. Finally, the task attempt directory is deleted.
+In the example, this would be to `/results/latest/__magic/job400_1/task_01_01.pendingset`;

+A failure to load any of the single pending upload files (i.e. the file could not load or was considered invalid, the task is considered to have failed.
+All successfully loaded pending commits will be aborted, then the failure reported.

+Similarly, a failure to save the `.pendingset` file will trigger an abort of all its pending uploads.

+#### Job Commit

+The job committer will load all `.pendingset` files in its job attempt directory.

+A failure to load any of these files is considered a job failure; all pendingsets which could be loaded will be aborted.

+If all pendingsets were loaded, then every pending commit in the job will be committed.
+If any one of these commits failed, then all successful commits will be reverted by deleting the destination file.

+#### Supporting directory trees

+To allow tasks to generate data in subdirectories, a special filename `__base` will be used to provide an extra cue as to the final path.
+When mapping an output path  `/results/latest/__magic/job_400/task_01_01/__base/2017/2017-01-01.orc.lzo.pending` to a final destination path, the path will become `/results/latest/2017/2017-01-01.orc.lzo`.
+That is: all directories between `__magic` and `__base` inclusive will be ignored.

 **Issues**

-* What if there are some non-`.pending` files in the task directory?
+Q. What if there are some non-`.pending` files in the task attempt directory?
-* What if the multipart commit fails?

-### Aborting a task

-When a task is aborted, all of its pending commits must be cancelled.

-1. List all pending commit files for that task.
-1. Cancel them.
-1. Delete the commit files.
-1. Delete the directory (for completeness).

-**Issues**

-* What if there are some non-.pending files in the task directory?
-* What if the multipart abort fails?

-### Aborting a job

-Aborting a job is similar to aborting a task:

-1. Enumerate all task directories under a job directory.
-1. Abort all pending commits in them.
-1. delete the pending directory for that job.
+A. This can only happen if the magic committer is being used in an S3A client which does not have the "magic path" feature enabled.
+This will be checked for during job and task committer initialization.

 ### Cleaning up after complete job failure